fxamacker/cbor/README.md

 __What is CBOR__?
 [CBOR](CBOR_GOLANG.md) ([RFC 7049](https://tools.ietf.org/html/rfc7049)) is a binary data format inspired by JSON and MessagePack.
 CBOR is used in [IETF](https://www.ietf.org) Internet Standards such as COSE ([RFC 8152](https://tools.ietf.org/html/rfc8152)) and CWT ([RFC 8392 CBOR Web Token](https://tools.ietf.org/html/rfc8392)).
 WebAuthn also uses CBOR.

 This library is safe and fast.
 Here's how it compares to another library using test data from RFC 8392 A.1.
-Benchmarks used Go 1.12, linux_amd64, and default options for each CBOR library.

 |                   | fxamacker/cbor 2.1          |ugorji/go 1.1.7                   |
 |-------------------|-----------------------------|----------------------------------|
 |Encode CWT claims  | 457 ns/op, 176 B/op, 2 allocs/op | 995 ns/op, 1424 B/op, 4 allocs/op
 |Decode CWT claims  | 796 ns/op, 176 B/op,	6 allocs/op | 1105 ns/op, 568 B/op, 6 allocs/op

-&nbsp;

 Speed is only one factor.
 There are more important factors.